ZONESTAR3D/Z9/Z9V5/Z9V5-MK6/step_by_step.md

 Before printing your own 3D models, you need to convert the 3d model file (a stl/obj/AMF format file which [downloaded from the internet](#famous-free-3d-model-download-websites) or drawing by yourself) to a gcode file, this process is called <u>"**slicing**"</u>.
 - Firstly you need to download the slicing software and install it on your computer, and set the parameters of your machine in the slicing software or load the preset file of your machine which set by the 3d printer manufacture.
 - Next, you need to run the slicing software, and may also need to set some parameters according to the characteristics of your 3D model file and then execute slicing.
-- After slicing finished, copy the generated gcode file to the SD card and following the [:point_up:stpe 4](#step-4-print-test-3d-model) to print it out by your 3d printer.
+- After slicing finished, copy the generated gcode file to the SD card and following the [:point_right:Stpe 4](#step-4-print-test-3d-model) to print it out by your 3d printer.
-#### *PrusaSlicer* is the slicing software we recommended, please refer to [:point_right:here](https://github.com/ZONESTAR3D/Slicing-Guide/tree/master/PrusaSlicer) to download and install PrusaSlicer software and get the user guide.
+#### *PrusaSlicer* is the slicing software we recommended, please refer to [:point_right:here](https://github.com/ZONESTAR3D/Slicing-Guide/tree/master/PrusaSlicer) to download and install PrusaSlicer software and read the user guide.
-:warning:**ATTENTION PLEASE**:warning:
+:warning: **ATTENTION PLEASE** :warning:
-Default Z9V5Pro-MK6 equipied with a M4 (4-IN-1-OUT mix Color) hot end, please pay attention to choose the printer preset (Z9 + M4 Hotend) when slicing.
+Default Z9V5Pro-MK6 equipied with a M4V6 (4-IN-1-OUT mix Color) hot end, please pay attention to choose the printer preset (Z9 + M4 Hotend) when slicing.

 -----
 ### Famous free 3D model download websites